 - We are developing community projects based on collaboration and creativity to solve social challenges,

 - We are offering Stanford University’s online curriculum which promotes the development of global vision and inner life that inspired and sustained Dr. King in his ministry.

-Project Trust will foster communication, respect, collaboration, and referrals among pastoral care, mental health, and medical providers in the provision of compassionate and culturally competent care to marginalized people and their communities.
+In collaboration with Kaiser Permanente, Project Trust will foster communication, respect, collaboration, and referrals among pastoral care, mental health, and medical providers in the provision of compassionate and culturally competent care to marginalized people and their communities.

 Project Respect is bringing together researchers at Stanford and students at SFTS to advance ground breaking work on implicit racism and policing in partnership with churches and community organizations in San Francisco and Oakland, California.

 The Center for Innovation in Ministry at SFTS is creating a scholarly position for an SFTS graduate student to be jointly affiliated with the King Institute at Stanford.
 The work of the Smith-King Fellow will be specifically focused on Martin Luther King, Jr. as a preacher rather than a civil rights leader.